Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Model

-\textbf{Multi-hop QA} A multi-hop question, e.g. ``\textit{Which gulf is north of the Somalian city with 550,000 residents}'', requires the model to first find the answer of the first ``hop'' of the question, and then perform a second round of retrieval to find the final answer.
+\textbf{Multi-hop QA} A multi-hop question, e.g. ``\textit{Which gulf is north of the Somalian city with 550,000 residents}'', requires the model to first find the answer of the first ``hop'' of the question, and then perform a second round to find the final answer.
+Assume for now there are exactly two hops.
 Different from conversational QA, questions in multi-hop QA do not have a clear split between the two hops of questions, making it impossible to explicitly split a question into two sub-questions.
 Instead, we add a dummy question $q_{\textnormal{null}}$ to the question paragraph $q_p = \{q_0, q_{\textnormal{null}}\}$.
-The global-to-local attention mask is modified to allow the global token of the dummy question to attend to tokens in the question $q_0$.
-With this modification, both query embeddings $\textbf{q}_0$ and $\textbf{q}_1$ have access to all information in the original query, while being able to attend to different parts of the question respectively.
+The global-to-local attention mask of ETC is modified to allow the global token of the dummy question to attend to tokens in the question $q_0$.
+With this modification, the query embeddings $\textbf{q}_0$ and $\textbf{q}_1$ for $q_0$ and $q_{\textnormal{null}}$ can to attend any part of the question, but each can also attend to different parts of the question.
+One could append additional dummy questions to the question paragraph $p_q$ if the number of hops is larger.
+Thus we let

-Note that we assume the true number of hops is known in multi-hop QA tasks, which is 2 for the experiments in this paper.
-However, one could append additional dummy questions to the question paragraph $p_q$ if the number of hops is more than 2.
+Note that we assume the true number of hops is known in multi-hop QA tasks, which is two or four for the experiments in this paper.
+However, one can train models to decide when to stop if questions have various numbers of hops.
 We leave this as a topic for future work.